-This is the collection of tools I use to manage my to-dos.
-It works for me because of how little interface is in the way of the doing — there are no logins, page refreshes, or drop-downs.
-And it’s not a proprietary service or approach — it feels as simple and as flexible as I need it to be.
+This is the system I use to manage my to-dos.
+I like how little interface is in the way of the doing — there are no logins, page refreshes, drop-downs, customizable wallpapers, or delightful microinteractions.

-I group similar tasks together in text files and edit them with FoldingText (which is designed to work with plain text lists).
+I group similar tasks together in text files and edit them with FoldingText (which is designed for working with lists formatted in Markdown).